 Philips Decora Desk Lamp

-Materials: Brass rectangular slats, 1 round rod.
-Black painted brass round thick rod used as base.
-Mat black painted aluminium UFO/mushroom style perforated lampshade.
-The lampshade is painted white inside.
+Materials: Brass rectangular slats.
+1 round brass rod.
+Black painted brass round thick rod used as a counterweight base.
+Mat black painted aluminium UFO style mushroom lampshade.
+The lampshade is perforated with many elongated slits.
+It is painted white on the inside.
 Brass socket holder.
-Bakelite socket.
+Bakelite E27 socket.

 Height: 40 cm / 15.74”